Health equity: Environmental influences

 Racial segregation is another environmental factor that occurs through the discriminatory action of those organizations and working individuals within the real estate industry, whether in the housing markets or rentals.
-Even though residential segregation is noted in all minority groups, blacks tend to be segregated regardless of income level when compared to Latinos and Asians.
+Even though residential segregation is noted in all minority groups, Black people tend to be segregated regardless of income level when compared to Latinos and Asians.
 Thus, segregation results in minorities clustering in poor neighborhoods that have limited employment, medical care, and educational resources, which is associated with high rates of criminal behavior.
 In addition, segregation affects the health of individual residents because the environment is not conducive to physical exercise due to unsafe neighborhoods that lack recreational facilities and have nonexistent park space.
 Racial and ethnic discrimination adds an additional element to the environment that individuals have to interact with daily.
 Individuals that reported discrimination have been shown to have an increase risk of hypertension in addition to other physiological stress related affects.
 The high magnitude of environmental, structural, socioeconomic stressors leads to further compromise on the psychological and physical being, which leads to poor health and disease.

 Individuals living in rural areas, especially poor rural areas, have access to fewer health care resources.
 Although 20 percent of the U.S. population lives in rural areas, only 9 percent of physicians practice in rural settings.
 Individuals in rural areas typically must travel longer distances for care, experience long waiting times at clinics, or are unable to obtain the necessary health care they need in a timely manner.
-Rural areas characterized by a largely Hispanic population average 5.3 physicians per 10,000 residents compared with 8.7 physicians per 10,000 residents in nonrural areas.
+Rural areas characterized by a largely Hispanic population average 5.3 physicians per 10,000 residents compared with 8.7 physicians per 10,000 residents in non-rural areas.
 Financial barriers to access, including lack of health insurance, are also common among the urban poor.
+What is more concerning is that the minorities in rural areas participate in research even less than the minorities in urban areas, which can be understood as a very noticeable and unhealthy difference given that minorities in urban areas are already lacking in health research participation.
+A recent self-study showed that people in Arkansas were mostly willing to participate in studies, but lacked the opportunity, and that minority groups, including Black and Hispanic groups, were more likely to express this interest than that of others, yet they generally lack the opportunity to actually commit to it.